lukaazman/Backrooms/README.md

 Inspired by the Backrooms internet lore: endless yellow halls, strange entities, and the illusion of escape.
 This game was created solo in Unreal Engine 4 using Blueprints and free assets.

+*The current version on the repository is optimized for Unreal Engine 5.3, as newer versions introduce issues with Emissive lighting.*

 ---

 ## 📜 Story Summary